Who Was George Washington Carver?

 At the time, cotton production was on the decline in the South, and overproduction of a single crop had left many fields exhausted and barren.
 Carver suggested planting peanuts and soybeans, both of which could restore nitrogen to the soil, along with sweet potatoes.

 While these crops grew well in southern climates, there was little demand.
-Carver’s inventions and research solved this problem and helped struggling sharecroppers in the South, many of them former slaves now faced with necessary cultivation.
+Carver’s inventions and research solved this problem and helped struggling sharecroppers in the South, many of them formerly enslaved now faced with necessary cultivation.

 Contrary to popular belief, Carver did not invent peanut butter.
 However, he did do a lot of research into new and alternate uses for peanuts.